It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: December

-Description/Criteria: For high school seniors who are highly qualified students and demonstrate leadership, substantial work experience and financial need.
-They also must plan to attend full-time a four-year U.S. college, university, or vocational-technical institute.
+Description/Criteria: For high school seniors who are highly qualified students and demonstrate leadership, substantial work experience, and financial need.
+They must also plan to attend a four-year US college, university, or vocational-technical institute full-time.

 National Scholarships for College Students